Riczh/Zhou-portfolio/final_project_p2.md

 ## 1. The idea

 ### High-Level Introduction
-Many people are trying to invest in stock market in April 2020, but they don't know which stock to choose.
-I give them a list of 5 good companies to invest, and one of them is Salesforce.
+Many people are trying to invest in the stock market in April 2020, but they don't know which stock to choose.
+I give them a list of 5 good companies to invest in, and one of them is Salesforce.
 Salesforce has enough revenue to grow for a higher valuation, especially in a promising industry.

-#### What should my reader do if they understand and agree the story
+#### What should my reader do if they understand and agree with the story
-As a reader, I want to invest in Salesforce's stock so that I can get a high return from my investment.
+As a reader, I want to invest in Salesforce's stock to get a high return from my investment.

 ### Outline

 ![Story Arc](WechatIMG3106.jpeg)

 My story arc is above.
 It proves that the audience should buy the stock of Salesforce (call-to-action) for a high return.
-The X axis shows the time, and the Y axis shows the ratio of stock price compared to 2010.
-The method is to make comparative analysis, and the medium is the ratio of stock price on my website from a source of Yahoo Finance..
+The X-axis shows the time, and the Y-axis shows the ratio of stock price compared to 2010.
+The method is to make a comparative analysis, and the medium is the ratio of the stock price on my website from a source of Yahoo Finance.

 I draw two lines in this picture.
 The upper one is the line of Salesforce; the lower one is the S&P 500, representing other large companies' stock prices.
-As we can see here, in the past 5 years, Salesforce's increase in stock price is much higher than the increase of S&P 500.
-Therefore, compared to the most of the companies in S&P 500, Salesforce is a better target for investment.
+As we can see here, in the past ten years, Salesforce's increase in stock price is much higher than the rise in the S&P 500.
+Therefore, compared to most of the S&P 500, Salesforce is a better target for investment.

-Moreover, I draw out a valuation line for Salesforce from some famous financial institutions, such as Yahoo Finance & Capital IQ.
-With the stock price valuation, we can calculate the future return in 1 or 2 years as I show in the right past.
+Moreover, I draw a valuation line for Salesforce from some famous financial institutions, such as Yahoo Finance & Capital IQ.
+With the stock price valuation, we can calculate future returns in 1 or 2 years as I show in the right past.

 #### Short description of how it will be completing the final project

-I will use Tableau, infogram, and other softwares or website to visualize my data and tell them to my audience.
-The final outcome will be a website on Shorthand.
+I will use Tableau, infogram, and other software or website to visualize my data and tell them to my audience.
+The outcome will be a website on Shorthand.

 Since I only have 1 minute to present, I would like to give you a short introduction and three truths with three figures.
 First, Valuation.
-I will show the change of stock price ratio of Salesforce and S&P 500 and compare them.
+I will show the change in the stock price ratio of Salesforce and the S&P 500 and compare them.
 Second, Revenue.
-I will draw a line of revenue to show the correlation of revenue and stock price, and point out the revenue will go higher.
+I will point out the revenue is so high.
 Third, future.
 I will use the estimation of valuation about Salesforce's stock price to calculate the return of investment (ROI).

-And finally, I would make a conclusion for the stock pitch.
+And finally, I would conclude the stock pitch.
 "Salesforce has enough revenue to grow for a higher valuation, especially in a promising industry."

 ### Final Dataset
 https://github.com/Riczh/Zhou-portfolio/blob/master/Ricardo%20ZHOU_TSWD%20data.xlsx